Bodyweight butt toning exercises for women to get a perkier butt, leaner legs, and flatter abs.

 Air Squat or bodyweight squat is one of the most effective “butt toning exercises”.
 Squat is also really effective at toning and shaping your thighs in addition to the buttocks.

-You can perform this exercise using your bodyweight, a pair of dumbbells, a medicine ball or barbell.
+You can perform this exercise using your body weight, a pair of dumbbells, a medicine ball, or a barbell.